eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 ## User-Defined Operations

 In mainstream object oriented languages such as Java and C++, operations are defined inside classes and can be invoked on instances of those classes.
 EOL on the other hand is not object-oriented in the sense that it does not define classes itself, but nevertheless needs to manage objects of types defined externally to it (e.g. in metamodels).
 By defining the context-type of an operation explicitly, the operation can be called on instances of the type as if it was natively defined by the type.
-Alternatively, context-less operations could be defined; however the adopted technique significantly improves readability of the concrete syntax.

 For eample, consider the code excerts displayed in the listings below.
 In the first listing, the operations `add1` and `add2` are defined in the context of the built-in `Integer` type, which is specified before their names.
 Therefore, they can be invoked in line 1 using the `1.add1().add2()` expression: the context (the integer `1`) will be assigned to the special variable `self`.
 On the other hand, in the second listing where no context is defined, they have to be invoked in a nested manner which follows an in-to-out direction instead of the left to right direction used by the former excerpt.
 As complex model queries often involve invoking multiple properties and operations, this technique is particularly beneficial to the overall readability of the code.